mozilla/shield-studies-addon-utils/docs/engineering.md

 More details on each follow.

-### Shield-Studies-Addon-Utils (`studyUtils.jsm`)
+### Shield-Studies-Addon-Utils (`StudyUtils.jsm`)

-`studyUtils.jsm` is a Firefox JavaScript module that provides these capabilities:
+`StudyUtils.jsm` is a Firefox JavaScript module that provides these capabilities:

 1. **suggest variation for a client**

-* deterministic and predicatable: every startup will suggest the same variation for a particular client
+* deterministic and predictable: every startup will suggest the same variation for a particular client
 * per client: uses sha256 hash of (Telemetry Id, study name)

 ```javascript